stormpath/stormpath-documentation/source/auth_n.rst

 From this metadata, you will need two values:

-- **Assertion Consumer Service URL**: This is the location the IdP will send its response to.
+- **Assertion Consumer Service Endpoint**: This is the location the IdP will send its response to.
 - **X509 Signing Certificate**: The certificate that is used to sign the requests sent to the IdP.
 If you retrieve XML, the certificate will be embedded.
 If you retrieve JSON, you'll have to follow a further ``/x509certificates`` link to retrieve it.

 You will also need two other values, which will always be the same: